I. Purpose of This Text

 It is a behavioral and technical class.

-Membership is not declared.
+Membership is demonstrated rather than declared.

 VII.
 Distinctions From Other Classes

-Their defining power is not command, but exit.
+Its defining power is exit, not command.

 VIII.
 Exit as Power

-Historically, power meant the ability to compel.
+Historically, power was measured by the ability to compel.

 Exit functions as: